 Texts will be identified on an individual basis as appropriate.
 Students will be expected to read widely in and around their subject and to keep up with current specialist journals, e -resources and exhibitions and/or live events and screenings.

-Orna, E. Stevens, G (1995) Managing Information for Research, Buckingham and Philadelphia, Open University Press.
+Orna, E. and Stevens, G. (1995) Managing Information for Research, Buckingham and Philadelphia, Open University Press

 Pegley, O. (2007) ‘Capturing and Analysing own design activity’, Design Studies,Vol 28, No. 5, September